Insights and Analysis

 Acting quickly doesn’t mean acting hastily.

-• Convene a task force: Having key interested and affected parties, and industry and subject matter experts in the same room ensures efficient and effective information exchange in determining the feasibility of policy implementation.
+First, convene a task force.
+Having key interested and affected parties, and industry and subject matter experts in the same room ensures efficient and effective information exchange in determining the feasibility of policy implementation.
 Our work with the Climate Action Task Force in Oregon facilitated agreement on ambitious targets through robust expert debate.

-• Use trusted and available data effectively: Most local governments already have comprehensive greenhouse gas inventories which, coupled with publicly available data from the EPA, can provide a great starting point for determining priority actions.
+Second, use trusted and available data effectively.
+Most local governments already have comprehensive greenhouse gas inventories which, coupled with publicly available data from the EPA, can provide a great starting point for determining priority actions.
 Data dashboards, such as those we created with RMI, help decision makers visualize the emission reductions potential of policies.

-• Conduct meaningful public engagement: If not thoughtfully implemented, climate actions can pose a burden on equity-denied communities.
+Third, conduct meaningful public engagement.
+If not thoughtfully implemented, climate actions can pose a burden on equity-denied communities.
 These communities can instead benefit from emission reduction initiatives through increased climate resilience, improved access to services and amenities, and decreased energy costs.
 Working with local organizations and networks is important for reaching and hearing from all communities to develop plans and actions that can hit the ground running.

 Doing while planning